 Facebook Page: Carnaval de Cozumel

 This port city was walled to prevent attacks by pirates in the late 17th Century.
 Now it's one of Mexico's best preserved colonial cities and a World Heritage Site.
 Campeche hosts the country's oldest Carnival celebrations and the city offers some of the most traditional fanfare associated with Carnival.

 Mérida, the capital of the state of Yucatan, is located in the northwest part of the state.
 It's a charming city with elegant colonial buildings and a vibrant cultural life.
 Mérida's Carnaval is a week-long party featuring parades, music and dancing.
 This is a good place for families to celebrate Carnaval because there are activities for all ages.

 Official Website: Carnaval de Mérida

 Tlaxcala's carnival tradition dates from the seventeenth century.
 At that time, the state's agricultural farms were owned by people of Spanish origin who held large parties to which the workers were not invited.
 In response, the workers held their own celebrations in which they dressed up like Europeans and mocked their costumes and dances.

 Facebook page: Carnival in Tlaxcala.

 In San Juan Chamula, Chiapas, you can see a very different Carnival celebration.
-Here Carnival is given a pre-Hispanic connotation - these days are associated with the five "lost" days of the Mesoamerican calendar - the solar calendar cycle had 360 named days and five days which had no name.
-During the festivities revelers run through the streets with flaming branches, re-enact Chiapan military battles and perform traditional dances.
+Here Carnival is given a pre-Hispanic connotation - these days are associated with the five "lost" days of the Mesoamerican calendar - the solar calendar cycle had 360 named days (18 months with 20 days each) and five days which had no name, and were considered to exist outside of the ordinary cycles.
+During the festivities, revelers run through the streets with flaming branches, re-enact Chiapan military battles and perform traditional dances.